by Monique Nickalls from Your Cheeky Monkey

 When completely hard and cool, peel cupcake wrappers off and enjoy some rainbow colouring!

 © Monique Nickalls BSc (hons) Dip Prof Couns JP (Qual) resides in Queensland and is a Mum of 3.
 Monique writes parenting articles published by online and print publications and organisations such as PANDA, Mumzone, Your Child, Connect 2 Mums, WebDiagnosis, and many more.
-She also spends her time running online baby store Your Cheeky Monkey as well as writing for the Your Cheeky Monkey Blog.
+She also spends her time running online baby store Your Cheeky Monkey.
 Find Your Cheeky Monkey on Facebook for giveaways and updates!